Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Introduction-to-Simulation/section_warmup.md

 - If the cumulative fatigue exceeds $\tau = 1$, the system fails.

 __Question 1a:__ Determine the expected time to failure through simulation.
+Seeing the numerical estimate, hypothesize what the exact value is.

 __Question 1b:__ Determine the expected time to failure analytically.
+Does it match your hypothesis from 1a?

 The system operator seeks to increase longevity, and schedules maintenance taking place at the beginning of each yearly cycle.
-Note that no maintenance is scheduled for the beginning of year~1 since the system is then just put into operation.
+Note that no maintenance is scheduled for the beginning of year 1 since the system is then just put into operation.
 Their maintenance protocol is as follows:

 - Measure the current system fatigue $Y$.